Itching to Learn about Allergies?

 - Parasites: mange, a non-seasonal itch anywhere on the body; and fleas, which makes them itchy over the tail head.

-- Contact allergy: itchy where the animal comes in contact with something, or hypersensitivities to their own normal skin inhabitants
+- Contact allergy: itchy where the animal comes in contact with something, or hypersensitivities to their own normal skin inhabitants (yeast and bacteria).

 The most important thing I can do is obtain a really good history from the owner about this itchy issue.